DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/DialogsAndWindows/Window/Descriptions/DialogsAndWindows-Window-Overview.md

 - Press Escape.
 You can set the [CloseOnEscape](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxWindow.CloseOnEscape) property to `false` to disable this capability.

 The [HeaderText](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxWindow.HeaderText), [BodyText](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxWindow.BodyText), and [FooterText](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxWindow.FooterText) properties specify text displayed in the Window elements.
 You can also customize the Window element's content and appearance.
 Refer to the following topic for more information: [DxWindow - Content and Appearance](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxWindow#content-and-appearance).

+The Window component also supports [keyboard navigation](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxWindow#keyboard-navigation).
+Press the Tab key or Shift+Tab to move focus to the next or previous focusable element inside window and press the Esc key to close the window